Diya050/meeting/manuals./manager.md

 - Now since you have planned the meeting, its time to add attendees and send them invitations for the meeting.
-You can add as many attendees as many as you want if they are users of your frappe app.
+You can add as many attendees as you want if they are users of your frappe app.
 You can even add groups like a Google Group by asking you administrator to add it as a user by adding its email to send invitation to all the members in the group.

 ![meeting7](https://github.com/Diya050/meeting/assets/124448340/adbdfff2-570d-4380-946e-fe55ff6c03ba)